simonpj/www.peytonjones.org/_documentation/README_test1.md

 Or like this:
 1. first
 2. second
-  1. second and a half?
+  - second and a half?
   - second and something else?
 4. third

-I guess the numbers just don't matter in markdown.
+1. First item
-8. first
+2. Second item
-129. second
+3. Third item
-  1. second and a half?
+    1. Indented item
-  - second and something else?
+    2. Indented item
-131. third
+4. Fourth item

 Huh.
 Guess you shouldn't use parathensis according to [this link](https://www.markdownguide.org/basic-syntax/).